kbhedi715881/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's important to first write clear, understandable code that meets requirements, and only then optimize if performance issues arise.

+# 2023-12-03
+- Today's programming wisdom is to write code that is simple, readable, and maintainable.
+Avoid unnecessary complexity and strive for clarity in your code.
+Remember that others will likely have to read and understand your code in the future, so make it easy for them.
+Additionally, embrace best practices such as using descriptive variable names, commenting your code, and testing thoroughly.
+Finally, always be open to learning new technologies and techniques, as the world of programming is constantly evolving.